slaskis/ehx/README.markdown

 ehx
 ===

-A templating system that embeds haXe into a text document.
+A templating system that embeds haXe into a text document using a similar syntax as [eRuby](http://en.wikipedia.org/wiki/ERuby).
 Uses [hscript](http://code.google.com/p/hscript/) for parsing haXe in runtime.

 Usage examples: